 The purpose of Henderson EuroTrust plc (the "Company") is to achieve a superior total return for the Company's shareholders from a portfolio of high quality European (excluding the UK) investments.
 This is achieved through the Company's operation as an investment company with a Board of Directors who delegate investment and operational matters to specialist third-party service providers.
-These third-party service providers operate in accordance with the Company's Investment, by controlling costs and using borrowings to enhance returns.
+These third-party service providers of investment Policy following a disciplined process of investment, by controlling costs and using borrowings to enhance returns.
 Their performance is monitored and challenged by the Board who retain oversight of the Company's operations.